Aronnax9000/Rocket-Patrol/World-of-the-Rocket-Ranch/setting.md

 By the time of speaking, controlled fusion allows spaceflight under continuous acceleration (like The Expanse, but not as powerful).

 Quantum computing is a reality, but plenty of computation still happens on silicon.

+# Tone

+Optimistic, but realistic.
+The Rocket Ranchers live in our world, with divorce, famine, and genocide all part of it.
+There are no political conservatives on the Rocket Patrol, only engineering conservatives (Star Trek's Scotty, or Clarke's "Rescue Party").